marcchacon/TrafficLights/README.md

-# NeutronBoardGame
+# Traffic Lights
-This is a JavaScript code to play a very unknown game called [Neutron](https://boardgamegeek.com/boardgame/6978/neutron).
+This is a JavaScript code to play a very unknown game called [Traffic Lights](https://boardgamegeek.com/boardgame/1893/traffic-lights).
-You can play it [here](https://marcchacon.github.io/NeutronBoardGame/)!
+You can play it [here](https://marcchacon.github.io/TrafficLights/)!

 Thanks to @danielborowski for creating [jsboard](https://github.com/danielborowski/jsboard)!

 ## Rules
-### Moves
+### Turn
-The turn consists in two actions: First you move the Neutron (the middle piece), in any direction and always to the end (occupied space or end of the board).
-Then move your pieces, following the same pattern.
-I know BGG mentions a slightly different rules, but this is how I play with my friends.
+In your turn you can choose between to actions:
+- Place a piece: You can place a piece on an empty space
+- Upgrade a piece: You can upgrade one piece (doesn't matter who place it).
+A Red piece becomes yellow, and a Yellow becomes a green one.
+A Green piece cannot be upgraded.
 ### Winning condition
-The main game consists on moving the common piece to your space.
-Your space consists of the initial row your pieces start at.
-If You can't move the Neutron on your turn, you lose.
+The first player to make three in a row with diferent pieces wins.
+The order does not matter.
-### Inverted Game Mode
+### Alternative Game Mode
-In this mode, you have to place the Neutron in the other's field!
-It's a small change, but it changes the perspective of the game.
+In this mode (the rules on bgg) the winning condition changes: You have to make three in a row of the same color!

-## 7x7 Board
-In this mode, there are two Neutrons, something that can make the game a bit more challenging!
-<sub>There's a way that P1 always wins at turn 2